harryfrescoQA/IMS-Repo/README.md

 Install: Maven

 Install: MySQL Server (for localhost running/testing) and MySQL Workbench

+OR

+Run a MySQL Server on a GCP instance

 ```